StevenT-Tpa/github-slideshow/_posts/0000-01-02-StevenT-Tpa.md

 ---
 layout: slide
-title: "Welcome to our 2nd slide!"
+title: "Welcome to our second slide!"
 ---
-Your text
+This is interesting...
-Use the left arrow to go back!
+Please use the left arrow to go back!